Plage de Nice

 Cons

-• Little charm on the station side
+• Zero charm around the train station

 Our tips for booking the right place